International Services Program (ISP)

 ACPE’s International Services Program offers professional degree program International-Accreditation and International-Preaccreditation, consultation, and training to stakeholders around the world who seek guidance related to quality assurance and advancement of pharmacy education.
 The expertise, global perspectives, staff resources, and formal processes within the ISP support international stakeholders to advance pharmacy education and quality in their respective countries.
 ISP was established in January 2011.

 Note: ACPE International-Accreditation, International-Preaccreditation and Provisional International-Accreditation (collectively referred to as International-Accreditation Status) are not intended to and do not qualify graduates of a program with this status to be eligible to apply directly to sit for the North American Pharmacist Licensure Examination® (NAPLEX®) for licensure in the United States.
 ACPE International-Accreditation Status does not change or modify the requirement for pharmacists educated outside of the United States to achieve the National Association of Boards of Pharmacy’s (NABP) Foreign Pharmacy Graduate Examination CommitteeTM (FPGEC®) Certification before applying for a pharmacy licensure exam or state board of pharmacy license in the United States.
-ACPE International-Accreditation Status does not assure that the professional degree program would adequately prepare a graduate to be licensed to practice as a pharmacist in any of the states or territories of the United States.

 Revision of the ACPE Quality Criteria